Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issue (i): Eligibility for registration under section 12A(1)(ac) of the Income-tax Act, 1961 despite a temporary unsecured loan taken without prior permission under Section 36A of the Maharashtra Public Trust Act, 1950.
+Issue (i): Whether the assessee was entitled to registration under section 12A of the Income-tax Act, 1961 when the only objection was that a small temporary loan had been taken without prior permission under section 36A of the Maharashtra Public Trust Act, 1950.

-Conclusion: Approval under section 80G(5) of the Income-tax Act, 1961 is allowed in favour of the trust.
+Issue (ii): Whether approval under section 80G(5) of the Income-tax Act, 1961 could be refused on the same ground.

 Full Summary is available for active users!